manjav/canvas/README.md

 # Can--vas
-Canvas is infrastructural to make photo-editing and animation-studio and ui-design software
+Canvas is infrastructural software to make photo-editing and animation-studio and ui-design software.